 Connecticut DEEP is Accepting Proposals for Grants under Section 319 of the Federal Clean Water Act for Fiscal Year 2018

 The Connecticut Department of Energy and Environmental Protection (DEEP) is accepting proposals for Clean Water Section 319 matching grants.
 Section 319 of the Federal Clean Water Act (Section 319) is a Federal program to control nonpoint sources (NPS) of water pollution.
-Connecticut receives funds for matching grants 319 that can be passed on to communities, local conservation groups, and other organizations for NPS projects, plans, and statewide efforts.
+Connecticut receives funds for Section 319 grants that can be passed on to communities, local conservation groups, and other organizations for NPS projects, plans, and statewide NPS management efforts.
 Proposals may be submitted by any interested public or private organization.

 The U.S. Environmental Protection Agency (EPA) defines NPS pollution as pollution that is “caused by diffuse sources that are not regulated as point sources, and are normally associated with land use and runoff from the land.”
 Common NPS pollutants include: bacteria, nutrients, sediment, salt, petroleum products, heavy metals, pesticides, and debris.
 These pollutants are typically carried by stormwater runoff into streams, lakes, and estuaries from diffuse land use and other activities that are not regulated as point source discharges (“end of pipe”).
 Projects intended to meet mandated requirements of stormwater permits are not eligible for Section 319 grants.
 However, proposals that provide stormwater mitigation above and beyond permit requirements may be considered.